Insurance Appeals

 Claim reconsiderationUHCProvider.com portalFix a processing error — wrong modifier interpretation, COB error, or duplicate-in-errorN/A — part of the 12-month combined reconsideration + appeal window

-Formal appealUHCProvider.com portalContest a clinical or medical necessity denialN/A — 65-day commercial / 60-day MA window from denial date
+Formal appealUHCProvider.com portalContest a clinical or medical necessity denialN/A — commonly cited 65-day commercial / 60-day MA window from denial date (confirm commercial figure in your contract)

 Filing a formal appeal when a corrected claim is the right move sends the submission to UHC's clinical review team instead of the claims reprocessing queue.
 UHC processes each track independently, so the misrouted appeal doesn't create a new deadline — it just burns time while the underlying billing error goes uncorrected.